vfxpipeline/zone/README.md

 ## Welcome to Computing Zone
+This project is free and opensource.
+Design and Development by RAJIV SHARMA (http://technicaldirector.in).

 ![alt text](http://technicaldirector.in/renderbox2/screenshot/zone1.png)
-Zone is a python based web application design and develop for cluster computing task destributions and monitoring which include services like - Rendering, Caching, Heavy Calculation, Data Mining and other resources hungry process.
+Zone is a python based web application design and develop for cluster computing task distributions and monitoring which include services like - Rendering, caching, heavy calculations, data mining and other resources hungry process.

-This project is opensource and Free.
-Created by RAJIV SHARMA (http://technicaldirector.in).

-Feel free to download, fork or contribute in this project code.

 ![alt text](http://technicaldirector.in/renderbox2/screenshot/screen01.jpg)
 ![alt text](http://technicaldirector.in/renderbox2/screenshot/screen02.PNG)
 ![alt text](http://technicaldirector.in/renderbox2/screenshot/screen05.PNG)

 ### What Zone will do ?